ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Swamp Camouflage.*** You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.

-In addition, ou have advantage on Dexterity (Stealth) checks made to hide in swampy terrain.
+In addition, you have advantage on Dexterity (Stealth) checks made to hide in swampy terrain.

 ***Bellowing Croak.*** As a bonus action, you let out a booming croak.
 Your voice becomes five times louder than normal until the start of your next turn.
 When using this feature, you speak up to three words in Bullywug before the effect fades.
 While using this feature, you can not speak any other language.